learn-co-students/module-one-holiday-project-dumbo-web-121018/README.md

 ### Issues

 Adding new authors is currently unavailable.
+Seeding process must be done manually.
+If someone were to clone this repo and try to play the game, they would have to run:

+`ruby seeding/seed_authors`
+`ruby run seeding/add_img_urls`
+`ruby run seeding/scraping/quote_source`
+`ruby run seeding/sentiment/google_sentiment`

+...in order before being able to run `ruby bin/run`.

 ### Mostly Fixed